anope/anope/docs/RPC/rpc_data.md

-ident            | string         | The username (ident) of the user. modes            | array[string]  | Flag and parameter modes which are set on the user. nick             | string         | The nickname of the user. nickchanged      | uint           | The time at which the user last changed their nickname. real             | string         | The real name of the user. server           | string         | The server that the user is connected to. signon           | uint           | The time at which the user connected to the network. uid              | string or null | The unique immutable identifier of the user or null if the IRCd does not use UIDs. vhost            | string or null | The virtual host of the user or null if they have no vhost. vident           | string or null | The virtual ident (username) of the user or null if they have no vident.
+ident            | string         | The username (ident) of the user. modes            | array[string]  | Flag and parameter modes which are set on the user. nick             | string         | The nickname of the user. nickchanged      | int            | The time at which the user last changed their nickname. real             | string         | The real name of the user. server           | string         | The server that the user is connected to. signon           | int            | The time at which the user connected to the network. uid              | string or null | The unique immutable identifier of the user or null if the IRCd does not use UIDs. vhost            | string or null | The virtual host of the user or null if they have no vhost. vident           | string or null | The virtual ident (username) of the user or null if they have no vident.